-Approximately 43.945.044.2 percent of the units identified to meet the entire RHNA are identified in areas that are predominantly White, with 56.155.08 percent in areas that are predominantly Hispanic/Latinx. whereas land patterns indicate that 7.7 percent of total unincorporated county acreage is predominantly Hispanic/Latiny and 83.8 percent is predominantly White.
-The remainder is No sites are identified in areas that are predominantly Asian or Black, although no sites are identified in those areas.
+Approximately 44.2 percent of the units identified to meet the entire RHNA are identified in areas that are predominantly White, with 55.8 percent in areas that are predominantly Hispanic/Latinx.
+No sites are identified in areas that are predominantly Asian or Black.
 As supported by the 2015-2019 ACS, and corroborated by stakeholders, many of the Hispanic/Latinx households are lower income, 12.9 percent experience overcrowding, and approximately 44.0 percent overpay for housing, therefore suggesting these households are a community in need of affordable housing options.
-The inclusion of 65.564.361.5 percent of lower-income units and 77.16.5 percent of moderate-income units in areas of high diversity will help meet this need while enabling residents to remain in their community with continued access to their employment, public transportation, and interstate system, while the 34.55.78.5 percent of lower-income units and 22.9-3.54 percent of moderate-income units in areas of lower diversity will promote housing mobility opportunities that may help to increase diversity in areas of greater affluence.
-The inclusion of 19.1-22.8 percent of above moderate-income units in areas of high diversity may achieve a similar goal by reducing the concentration of minority and lower-income households through mixed neighborhoods.
+The inclusion of 61.5 percent of lower-income units and 77.6 percent of moderate-income units in areas of high diversity will help meet this need while enabling residents to remain in their community with continued access to their employment, public transportation, and interstate system, while the 38.5 percent of lowerincome units and 23.4 percent of moderate-income units in areas of lower diversity will promote housing mobility opportunities that may help to increase diversity in areas of greater affluence.
+The inclusion of 22.8 percent of above moderate-income units in areas of high diversity may achieve a similar goal by reducing the concentration of minority and lower-income households through mixed neighborhoods.